amiller-gh/loll/README.md

  - These middleware should always return either **`JSON`** or a **`Promise`**.
  - The response value will be sent back to the client.
   - If the response is a `Promise`, the Rebound API will wait for it to resolve and send its value.
+  - If the response JSON has the property `code`, it will be use as the HTTP status code of the response.
  - If an error occurs in your API call, it will be:
   - Gracefully caught
   - Logged in the console